LuminousAme/AtlasX3HardwareAssignment/README.md

 as is the video of the demo and interactive scene integration.
 Both the Unity files for the interactive scene, and the Arduino code file in .ino format are including in the repos files.
 As is the gcode file for our failed 3D print.
 Images of the the final prototype, electronics integration, timeline, and the technical drawings are both below and in the images folder.
-The report can be found in the IEEE Written Report.pdf file.
+The report can be found in the "IEEE Written Report.pdf" file.
 Finally a short summary of the usability and QFD can also be found below.

 # Video Presentation